 PPC campaigns are run on the platforms that you think your potential customers are on.
 There are several platforms and several ways through which you can do this.
 For the sake of simplicity though, we’ll fit them all into either of two basic categories: Search Ads and Social Media Ads.

 This category of ads has its home on internet search engines such as Google, Yahoo! and Bing.
-But Google is so big in this space, we might have as well called the category Google search ads.
+But Google is so big in this space, we might have as well called the category Google Ads.
 Why?

 The way paid search works is: businesses identify certain keywords that they think indicate what people are interested in, then they bid on these keywords through ad platforms like Google Ads or Bing Ads.